mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

 Digital Product Strategist and Product Lead in Startups for over a decade.
-Now Coaching and Consulting Lead at Leanovate, Berlin.
+Currently Coaching and Consulting Lead at Leanovate, Berlin.

 Things I do: